mhumph/zenboard/README.md

 - there will be relatively few requests per minute so minimal server resources will be needed
 - high availability / clustering / load balancing won't be needed

+NOTE: If the app doesn't find the necessary MySQL tables, then it will automatically create them.
+The schema to contain them must exist though - see config/db-config.js

 ## Share the love

 If you like Zenboard please GitHub star it, thanks!